Home

 Vec3f sampleColor = castRay(P, Vec2f(sx, sy), depth + 1); // trace a ray from P in random direction

-//Steps 4 and 5: treat the returned color as if it was light (we assume our shaded surface is diffuse)
+// Steps 4 and 5: treat the returned color as if it was light (assume shaded surface is diffuse)

 }